j16io/mult/README.md

-# Matrix operations in Javascript
+# Machine learning in Javascript

 ## Install